ppogreba/Dell_Server_nvidia-smi_fan_control/README.md

 #

 This programs purpose is to run as a daemon in linux to control the minimum fan-speed of a dell server via idrac ssh with certificate.
 This method is usually less preferred way to do this, but was the option I went with as it would not impact normal fan function.
 You first need to establish ssh connection via key-pair with idrac from the nvidia host machine. test and verify the script works before setting it as a daemon process.
 If you have questions, feel free to ask, but this should get you 98% of the way there.

+There is an alternative ipmi method in case that is more preferred for higher end cards.
+Please use this method with caution, as it aims to lower the default speed instead of just increase the default speed of the fans.

 USE AT YOUR OWN RISK